doolanshire/Combat-Models/instructions1921/README.md

   not make a lot of sense when handling groups of different ship classes.
 * Implement functions to read and parse ship data from external files.
 * Design and implement engagement input files – essentially order of battle and fire events for each side.
-* Add an option to define hit rates using an interpolation function rather than tabular data.
+* Add an option to define hit rates using an interpolation function (with the terms calculated through *interpolate.py*) rather than tabular data.